How do I check for cancer?

 This page explains our evidence-based views on self-checking for cancer.
 We know that this information may be surprising for some people.
 But the best research shows that there’s no special time or way that you need to check your body.

 We cover breasts or chest, and testicles in more detail on this page because these are the most talked about body parts when it comes to self-checking.

 What should I look for?

-Should I check my breasts?
+Should I check my breasts or chest?